skamsie/vim-lineletters/README.md

 # vim-lineletters

 Jump to any visible line in the buffer by using letters instead of numbers.
+Works in normal and visual modes.

 **Why?** Because letters are much easier to touch type than numbers (๑˃̵ᴗ˂̵)و